ValentinnDimitroff/ra-compact-ui/README.md

 ```
 ![image](https://user-images.githubusercontent.com/26602880/112832872-9ab94e00-909e-11eb-9127-2a864f1a241e.png)

 Override and customize the way the layout is split using the `leftSideProps` and `rightSideProps` props.
-You can pass objects with props which will be destructed to the respective `material-ui`'s `Grid` components which wrap the passed layouts.
+You can pass objects with props which will be destructured to the respective `material-ui`'s `Grid` components which wrap the passed layouts.

 The `component` prop is also supported by each side of the split layout.
 Example values: